naughtont3/docker-builds/hobbes-dtk-demo/README.md

 with a Hobbes "process-based" DTK Demo build.
 (Note, does *not* include BusyBox Guest VM.)

+Note, since we are using private Github repositories, you should generate a "Personal access token" at Github and pass it via a ```--build-arg``` to the ```GITHUB_TOKEN``` that is used in the Dockerfile.

+  - *NOTE* The 'dockerhub-build-push.sh' script supports
+     saving the generated token as a file (e.g., mytoken) and then it will be passed as Docker --build-arg.

+  - See 'Personal Access Tokens' details below.

 See also Docker Hub repo
 https://hub.docker.com/r/naughtont3/hobbes-dtk-demo/